 SEA is preparing for substantial passenger growth in the next 20 years, and is investing in its infrastructure to keep its place as a premier international airport.
-The airport is the fastest growing among the top 20 U.S. airports.
-Planned upgrades include a new International Arrivals Facility located adjacent to Concourse A, and major renovation and expansion of the North Satellite building.
+The airport is the fastest growing among the top 20 U.S. airports and in the top 10 for busiest US airports.
+Planned upgrades include a major renovation of Main Terminal through SEA Gateway and Main Terminal Infrastructure Project (MTIP), and Checkpoint 1 will be relocated to baggage claim level.